List of songs in Rock Band: European version

-The European version of Rock Band features nine additional songs not available on the North American disc.
+The European versions of Rock Band features nine additional songs not available on the North American disc.
 These bonus songs include English, German, and French vocals.
 These songs were released as downloadable content in the North American market on May 20, 2008.
+The European Wii version contains 14 additional songs compared to the launch versions due to containing both sets of extra songs.